kiritosan/blog/source/_posts/promise-all-race-any-allSettled-resolve.md

 ---
-title: promise all race any allSettled resolve
+title: promise all race any allSettled resolve reject
 date: 2022-03-23 19:45:46
 tags:
 - 前端